 Arrive at any time.
 Arrival transfer is included through Women on Wheels, a G Adventures–supported project that trains and employs local women.

 Day 2 — Delhi/Agra

-Explore the backstreets of Delhi with a young adult from the G Adventures–supported New Delhi Streetkids Project.
+Walk through Delhi on an insider tour with a young adult from the G Adventures–supported City Walk project.
 Later, discover Old Delhi with our CEO, beginning with Jama Masjid, the "Great Mosque," which holds up to 25,000 worshippers.
 Peruse colorful textiles and handicrafts at Chandni Chowk, one of the oldest markets in Delhi, and visit the Sikh temple of Gurdwara Sis Ganj Sahib.
 Drive to Agra in the afternoon.
 (1B)

 Day 3 — Agra

 Spend the day exploring the highlights of the walled city of Agra including the famed Taj Mahal, built by Emperor Shah Jahan in memory of his favorite wife, and the “Baby Taj.”
 Later, venture into Agra Fort's courtyards, galleries, and private chambers, which illuminate the history of the Mughal Empire.
 (1B)

 Day 4 — Agra/Jaipur

 Drive to Jaipur, the capital of Rajasthan, visiting the deserted city of Fatehpur Sikri en route.
 This magnificent red sandstone fort city was once the capital of India's Mughal Empire and is a UNESCO World Heritage site.
 Visit the village of Abhāneri, which has one of India’s deepest and largest step wells (tank gardens).
 As we explore, learn about ancient Indian practices for harvesting rainwater.
 (1B)